exercism/abap/CONTRIBUTING.md

 2. Port an exercism implemented in other tracks (check for example, the [JavaScript Track](https://exercism.org/tracks/javascript/exercises)).
 3. Create a new, track-specific exercise from scratch.

+Tip: You can use the [configlet](https://exercism.org/docs/building/configlet/sync#h-using-sync-when-adding-a-new-exercise-to-a-track) to generate the required folders and metadata for new exercises.

 #### Implementing existing exercise

 The majority of exercises are _practice_ exercises.